-Fabritec TEX CLEAN DETERGENT (5530) for perchloroethylene solvent represents an advancement in the cationic no-charge chemistry introduced to the drycleaning industry by Fabritec over twenty years ago.
+Fabritec 5530 TEX-CLEAN DETERGENT for perchloroethylene solvent represents an advancement in the cationic no-charge chemistry introduced to the drycleaning industry by Fabritec over twenty years ago.
 The ease of use and the soft, pleasing fabric hand, characteristic of earlier Fabritec products, has been retained.
 Additionally, through extensive research, formulation, and testing, the Fabritec technical staff has accomplished the following improvements:

 2. An improved anti-stat has been incorporated in the product that further reduces static electricity and linting.
-When combined with effective machine grounding, proper classification and the occasional use of Stamford Stataway Nets, static electricity can be virtually eliminated as a problem, even in today's high distillation systems.
+When combined with effective machine grounding and proper classification, static electricity can be virtually eliminated as a problem, even in today's high distillation systems.

-4. A new optical brightener has been developed for TEX CLEAN DETERGENT that is effective at very low concentrations, imparting a significant characteristic appearance to processed garments.
+4. An optical brightener has been developed for TEX-CLEAN DETERGENT that is effective at very low concentrations, imparting a significant characteristic appearance to processed garments.
 Heretofore, brighteners used by some manufacturers made the product itself fluoresce nicely but had very little effect on fabrics.
 The result of this breakthrough is a clarity and brightness to whites and pastels that is easily noticeable to the customer.

 For plants using Fabritec products: